TexteaInc/funix/README.md

 <br /><br />

 </div>

+Funix automatically turns an ordinary Python function into a web app without needing you to specify any widgets.
+Simply add a `@funix` decorator above your function and then it becomes an app in the browser for anyone, without coding skills, to use.

+Funix supports complex data types/widgets, such as multi-column data tables or Matplotlib chats.
+If you need to customize the UI, do it declaratively.
+Funix is non-intrusive.
+You can still run or debug your Python code locally as usual.

 > **WIP**: Funix is still under development.
 If you have any questions, please feel free to [open an issue](https://github.com/TexteaInc/funix/issues/new).